 Big data is helping every industry become more efficient and productive with respect to the way in which data is collected and analyzed – and healthcare is no exception.

-Not only is the worldwide spend on IT infrastructure, including data centers, expected to rise to nearly $3 billion by 2020, the sheer volume of health care data is growing at an exceptional rate.
+Not only is the worldwide spend on IT infrastructure, including data centers, expected to rise to nearly $3 billion by 2020, but the sheer volume of healthcare data is growing at an exceptional rate.
 153 exabytes were produced in 2013 with this expected to rise to an estimated 2,314 exabytes in 2020, equating to an overall rate of increase of nearly 50% per year.

-- A sizeable part of the data produced in the health care sector can be attributed to imaging technology.
-As the technology advances and grows, the size of the files produced are growing in accordance, with the average size of a standard MRI image doubling since 2005.
+- A sizeable part of the data produced in the healthcare sector can be attributed to imaging technology.
+As the technology advances and grows, the size of the files produced is growing in accordance, with the average size of a standard MRI image doubling since 2005.

 - Big data has begun to play a crucial role in facilitating the research and development of new drugs and potential cures with it currently being used to try and identify new treatments for Parkinson’s disease.